lucky845/github-profile-statistics-card/README-EN.md

 ## License

-This project is licensed under the Apache 2.0 License.
+This project 的许可证 the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing